aliasoblomov/Backfill-GA4-to-BigQuery/README.md

 - **Flexible Data Retrieval**: Allows data fetching from a specific date or the previous day.

 - **Robust Error Handling**: Includes effective error handling and logging for smooth operation.

+- **Partitioning and clustering**: Dynamic partitioning and clustering for optimized query performance and cost management.

 ## Prerequisites
 - Google Cloud account with billing enabled.